Wednesday, August 14, 2024

 "Greywater is washwater.
 That is, all wastewater excepting toilet wastes and food wastes derived from garbage grinders.
 There are significant distinctions between greywater and toilet wastewater (called "blackwater").
 These distinctions tell us how these wastewaters should be treated /managed and why, in the interests of public health and environmental protection, they should not be mixed together." www.greywater.org

 However, now we are looking at recycled "fracking water", a completely different can of worms and toxins.
-Fracking water is the water from Hydraulic “fracking”, which is "the process of drilling and injecting fluid into the ground at a high pressure in order to fracture shale rocks to release natural gas inside."
+Fracking water is the water from Hydraulic “fracking”, which is "the process of drilling and injecting fluid into the ground at a high pressure to fracture shale rocks to release natural gas inside."

-Several reports have revealed that certain farms in California are using recycled "fracking oil-water" for some of their farming irrigation.
+Several reports have revealed that certain farms in California are using recycled "fracking oil water" for some of their farming irrigation.
 It has also been indicated that using recycled oil water has been in practice under the radar for approximately 20 years,

 "Headquartered in San Ramon, California, Chevron is responsible for recycling the toxic fracking wastewater, which contains more than 200 chemicals including diesel, biocides and benzene, before selling it to farmers at a fraction of the cost of fresh water.